 Kids will love: The Superkidz Triathlon for mini competitors aged seven to 13, and the Junior Run Swim Run for children eight and up.
 If your kids are mad cyclists, they’ll love tackling the Tour de Noosa, a recreational charity ride, while swimmers can enter a “family waves” category in the ocean swim.

 After the race: Blow the budget on a Betty’s Burgers & Concrete Co. feast.
 No doubt everyone will deserve a little carb loading.

 HAMILTON ISLAND TRIATHLON

-Kids will love: The Junior Hamilton Island Triathlon with its three distance categories based on experience not age, and the Splash’n Dash swim.
+Kids will love: The Junior Hamilton Island Triathlon with its three distance categories based on experience, not age, and the Splash’n Dash swim.
 Both events are open to kids from four to 14 years old.
-Teenagers aged from 14 can also compete in the main triathlon.
+Teenagers aged 14 up can also compete in the main triathlon.